Falkland steamer duck: Historical description

 Charles Darwin devoted two paragraphs to this bird (or the similar flying steamer duck) in The Voyage of the Beagle, having observed them at the Falkland Islands in 1833:

-Habitat and Distribution
+Habitat and distribution

 The species' distribution is limited to the Falkland Islands in the South Atlantic Ocean.
 These ducks are year-round residents of the islands and the surrounding archipelago, and can be found mainly on rugged shores and in sheltered bays.
-The Falkland steamer ducks also venture inland in freshwater ponds up to 400m from the coast.
+Falkland steamer ducks also venture inland to freshwater ponds up to 400 m from the coast.

 Behavior

 This species spends most of its time in small family groups composed of the female, the male and the chicks.
 However, non-breeding adults and juveniles might gather in larger groups of up to 300.
 These gatherings can happen at any time of the year and their purpose remains unknown.

 Vocalization

-The Falkland steamer duck's vocalizations are similar to those of other steamer ducks, namely of the flying steamer duck.
-Males can be heard year-round but they are especially loud during the breeding season during which they use their vocalization to defend their territory.
+The Falkland steamer duck's vocalizations are similar to those of the flying steamer duck.
+Males can be heard year-round, but they are especially vocal during the breeding season, during which they use their vocalization to defend their territory.
 Their call consists of loud rasping whistles and repeated sharp ticking notes.
 Females usually sing with the males and produce deeper grunts.
-This bird is considered to be a loud bird and can easily be heard on and around the shores of the Falklands.
+This bird is loud and can easily be heard on and around the shores of the Falklands.